DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

     </tr>
     <tr class="even">
       <td>Info:</td>
       <td><p>The submitted <code>VID</code> is the identifying Vaccination ID (previously returned by new).
-Multiple VIDs can be submitted as array with multiple VIDs or a string with multiple VIDs divided by blank.</p>
+Multiple VIDs can be submitted as array with multiple VIDs or a string with multiple VIDs divided by blank.
+If you want to provide more than 500 VIDs, please call this
+      function in chunks (will trigger an exception otherwise).</p>
         <p>The returned payload is an associative object array with the <code>VID</code> as key and some object as value.
 The value object is having two fields: <code>status</code> (OK or NOTFOUND) and <code>data</code> (the Vaccination Data).
 If <code>status</code> is NOTFOUND, data is false.</p>
         <p>This is a typical object array response like displayed in Firefox console:</p>
         <pre><code>0d52f1b0a314fba7d45e87ca5bf5e654: